 Maybe you just need that push back into whatever gets you motivated.
 Whatever kind of artist you might be, you’re guaranteed to find some art documentaries that you’ll enjoy in the playlist below.
 Or, watch them all!

 I can vouch, they’re all pretty amazing and make me want to get off my butt and get back to creating.

 Artist Hebru Brantley Wants to Inspire You With Hopes and Heroes in “On the Edge”

-In this short documentary from Complex, Chicago native Hebru Brantley talks influences, Bob Ross, and superheroes.
+In one of Complex’s great short art documentaries, Chicago native Hebru Brantley talks influences, Bob Ross, and superheroes.
 You might’ve seen Brantley’s bright and larger-than-life work on the side of a building around the city, on some Nikes, or in a Chance the Rapper music video.
 His iconic Flyboy and Flygirl characters are symbols of hope, play, and endurance, and are international reminders of Chicago’s thriving culture.

 Discover the King of Street Art: Keith Haring

 This mini-doc about iconic NYC artist Keith Haring packs tons of information into four minutes.
 Haring’s cartoon men, dogs, and hearts are ubiquitous today.
 You’ve almost certainly seen them somewhere, but maybe didn’t know the source.
 Haring’s life and method is inspirational to young artists who are just starting out.
 Before reaching his meteoric heights, Haring was making simple chalk drawings on NYC subway billboards.
 Art can exist and thrive anywhere.